Tarragona in low season: a slower weekend by the sea

 In summer, El Serrallo can be lively, with terraces spilling onto the pavements and families crowding into seafood restaurants along the water.
 Between October and March, the mood shifts.
 The harbour is quieter, tables are more available, and you get the sense that restaurants are cooking for locals as much as for visitors.
 It’s the kind of place where you don’t need to chase recommendations online - just walk the promenade, glance at the chalkboard menus, and step into the spot that feels welcoming.

 The signature dish of the region is fideuà, a close cousin of paella but made with short, toasted noodles instead of rice.
 It’s rich, savoury, and heavy with prawns, squid, and clams - a dish that warms you on a cooler day by the sea.
-Pair it with a glass of crisp white wine from DO Tarragona or a cava from nearby Penedès, and you’ll understand why locals linger over long weekend lunches here.
+Pair it with a glass of crisp white wine from DO Tarragona or a cava from nearby Penedès, and you’ll understand why locals love long weekend lunches here.

 For something simpler, order grilled razor clams, sardines, or cuttlefish.
 These dishes arrive with a drizzle of olive oil, a wedge of lemon, maybe a sprinkle of parsley.
 The freshness speaks for itself, and in winter, when the seafood isn’t competing with peak-season prices or tourist menus, it feels more authentic.